-Dr. Nichola Driver is Faculty Director for the Office of Community Engagement and an assistant professor at the University of Arkansas Clinton School of Public Service.
-Driver teaches Field Research Methods and Program Evaluation.
+Dr. Nichola Driver is Faculty Director for the Office of Field Service and an Assistant Professor at the Clinton School of Public Service.
+Driver teaches Field Research Methods and oversees the Practicum and IPSP experiences.

 - Full Time Faculty